 You will get an average of 75 to 100 incineration cycles on one 20lb (11kg) propane bottle.

 As you can see, the primary components of a composting toilet are all constructed with a single goal in mind: to provide a dry environment for solid waste, allowing the waste breakdown process to take place, whereas incinerating toilets are intended for ease and cleanliness.

 It’s possible to mix up incinerating toilets with normal bathroom toilets since they appear so similar.

-The composting toilet model is better at preserving natural gas and resources than incinerators.
+A composting toilet like a Separett Villa is better at preserving natural gas and resources than incinerators.
 They also have a lower environmental footprint and produce less greenhouse gases because the waste is composted, not burned.

 Incinerators release carbon dioxide as well as nitrogen oxide into the atmosphere, often in large quantities; these are both pollutants that contribute to air pollution which can be harmful to those who breathe it.